Cardinals vs. Reds MLB Betting Odds, Trends & Prediction

 Cardinals vs. Reds MLB Betting Trends

-The total has gone OVER in 12 of St. Louis’ last 17 games
+The total has gone UNDER in 5 of St. Louis’ last 7 games against Cincinnati

-Over/Under has gone UNDER in 4 of Cincinnati’s last 5 games when playing at home against St. Louis
+The total has gone UNDER in 7 of Cincinnati’s last 10 games

-The total has gone OVER in 6 of St. Louis’ last 8 games on the road
+Over/Under has gone UNDER in 5 of St. Louis’ last 6 games when playing on the road against Cincinnati

-The total has gone OVER in 5 of Cincinnati’s last 7 games against an opponent in the National League Central Division
+The total has gone UNDER in 4 of Cincinnati’s last 5 games at home

 Cardinals vs. Reds MLB BETTING PREDICTION